A Members’ Voluntary Liquidation (MVL) is a liquidation process used for closing down a solvent company in a cost-effective way.

 Need to speak to someone?

-How to start the Members' Voluntary Liquidation process
+How Real Business Rescue can help with the Members' Voluntary Liquidation (MVL) process

 If you are considering closing your solvent company using an MVL, you should seek expert guidance from a licensed insolvency practitioner.
-With over 100 licensed insolvency practitioners working across 100+ offices across the UK, we are perfectly positioned to assist in placing your solvent company into liquidation no matter where in the country you are based.
+With over 100 licensed insolvency practitioners working across 100+ offices across the UK, we are perfectly positioned to assist in initiating the solvent liquidation process no matter where in the country you are based.
 Call our expert team today to arrange a free no-obligation consultation.

 Frequently Asked Questions about MVLs